coderFaiisal/coderFaiisal/README.md

 Welcome!
 It's great to have you here 😊 I hope you're doing well.
 <br/>

-<h3 style="font-size:18px; font-weight:bold"> I would like to introduce myself as a self taught 🎓 `Web Developer` 💻 💻 💻</h3>
+<h3 style="font-size:18px; font-weight:bold"> I would like to introduce myself as a 🎓 `Web Developer` 💻 💻 💻</h3>

-As a self-taught Web Developer, my passion lies in connecting design and development with code to create something practical and useful.
+As a Web Developer, my passion lies in connecting design and development with code to create something practical and useful.
 Whenever I complete a project, I love to say "Hello World!
 I've made something for you" 😌

 I enjoy sharing my knowledge with others and believe that even small bits of knowledge can lead to big breakthroughs.
 One of my favorite things to do is to engage in an open discussion on any tech topic over a cup of coffee ☕